Fast-developing cataracts include:

-There are some types of cataracts that can progress more rapidly, requiring treatment within a few years of the initial diagnosis, rather than decades.
+Fast-developing cataracts progress more rapidly, requiring treatment within a few years of the initial diagnosis, rather than decades.
 These cataracts are more likely to occur in younger adults, and they are more likely to be caused by trauma, illness, or radiation exposure than just age.

-We’ll help you learn more about fast-developing cataracts and how they are treated.
-Ultimately, they will be treated with surgery.
-(Learn More) Cataract surgery has a great track record of success, improving vision and preventing blindness.
+Fast-developing cataracts are usually treated with surgery.
+Cataract surgery has a great track record of success, improving vision and preventing blindness.
 You may end up getting surgery sooner with rapidly developing cataracts compared to other types.

 What Causes Cataracts?